Uberi/University-Notes/PHIL145/PHIL145.md

 However, imprecision has a negative impact on groundedness, since an imprecise statement cannot make as many claims reasonably believable.

 A **vague/ambiguous claim** is one where it is difficult to determine if it is true or false.
 Since we only accept a premise if it is reasonable to believe it is true, there are certain situations where vague/ambiguous claims cannot be accepted.
-TH

-A **vague** claim is one that uses **vague terms** - terms that have **penumbral cases, where we don't know whether they apply or not.
+A **vague** claim is one that uses **vague terms** - terms that have **penumbral cases**, where we don't know whether they apply or not.
 The vagueness of a term is determined from how many penumbral cases there are.
 The vagueness of a claim depends on the quantity and vagueness of the terms it contains.

 For example, "This man is balding" is vague, because there are many possible cases where we can't be sure whether the man is balding or not - does losing 1 hair count as balding?
 Does losing 1000?